Billy Kennedy (Neighbours): Departure and cameo appearances

 Spencer chose to depart Neighbours in November 1999.
 Speaking of his decision to leave, Spencer said "I'd been in Neighbours for five years and I'd had enough.
 The storylines were boring and I wasn't enjoying it any more.
 When I said I was leaving, I hoped they would make Bill's departure interesting - but he just moves away from Erinsborough, there's no drama to it.
 It's disappointing and typical of the last two years of storylines."
 Spencer revealed that the door had been left open for a possible return in the future.
 Spencer later said that Neighbours had been "a launchpad" for him.

 In 2005, Spencer reprised his role and became one of many former members who made a return to Neighbours to appear in the show's 20th anniversary episode "Friends for Twenty Years".
 Spencer could not return to Australia to shoot his cameo because of his filming commitments in Los Angeles.
 Instead, he got a costume and asked a friend to film him on Malibu Beach, where he pretended Billy was on holiday, and sent it to the producers.

 Four years later, Spencer revealed that he had been approached about a return to the show and said he would not rule out a one-off appearance.
-He later agreed to reprise the role for a cameo appearance in the show's final episode, which was broadcast on 28 July 2022.
+He later agreed to reprise the role for a cameo appearance in the show's then final episode, which was broadcast on 28 July 2022.